ravishende/ai_agent_3d/README.md

 Project is still in progress.

-- To see the environment, run `python3 env_3d.py`

-- To be able to play through a text based environment, run `python3 play.py`
+- To be able to play through a text-based game and see it visualized, run `python3 play.py`

+  - You can specify which map to use with `--map`.
+E.g. `python3 play.py --map=3`

+- To just play the text game, run `python3 play_text.py`

+- To just see the environment, run `python3 env_3d.py`